Professional sports in Canada

 There are professional teams based in Canada in several professional sports leagues.
 The National Hockey League currently has seven Canadian franchises and is the most popular professional sports league in Canada.
-The Canadian Football League is the only all-Canadian major professional sports league.
-Major League Baseball, the National Basketball Association and Major League Soccer also have Canadian teams.
+The Canadian Football League, Canadian Elite Basketball League, Canadian Premier League, and Northern Super League are the only all-Canadian major professional sports league.
+Major League Baseball, Major League Soccer, the National Basketball Association, and the Professional Women's Hockey League also have Canadian teams.